 Others yet suggest that Tipon was a ritual garden, with the terraces constructed in a way that actually channels not only water, but also spirit and energy, from the surrounding mountains and springs into the crops that were likely grown on the terraces.

-The Elemental Magic of Tipon
+The Elemental Magic

 One of my favourite parts of Tipon, which to me illustrates how architecturally – and spiritually – advanced the Incas were, is this water channel pictured above.
 The water from its mountain source trickles down and splits into two channels (said to represent heaven and earth); then it splits into four channels (representing the four elements of earth, water, air, and fire), before being reunited into one stream again, pooling in a bath that would have been used in rituals.